 Myopia is a refractive error in your eyeball.
-When you look at distant objects they are not in focus.
+When you look at near objects they are clear but distant objects are not in focus and are blurry.

-Myopia and myopia control have become one of the major health issues on the planet.
-Myopia, or Nearsightedness, once considered just an optical or refractive error is now considered as a disease.
+Myopia has become one of the major health issues on the planet.
+Myopia is now considered as a disease.

-Extensive research has shown that orthoK can slow the progression of myopia reducing the risk of retinal detachment, cataract and glaucoma as well as the social issues associated with wearing thick, heavy glasses.
+Extensive research has shown that ortho-K can slow the progression of myopia reducing the risk of retinal detachment, cataract, myopic maculopathy and glaucoma as well as the social issues associated with wearing thick, heavy glasses.
 Ironically, the image focused by glasses and conventional soft lenses may actually contribute to the axial length growth of the eye, increasing myopia.
 For more information go to: www.orthokacademy.com.